What are Phone Interview Questions?

 3. Why are you looking for a new job?

-Their employment history says a lot about the candidate, and asking this question gives the candidate an opportunity to explain his/her reasons for looking for a new career opportunity.
+Their employment history says a lot about the candidate, and asking this question allows the candidate to explain his/her reasons for looking for a new career opportunity.
 If you’re the interviewee, make sure that your answer focuses on your career.
 For example, you can say that you’re leaving your current role because the company does not offer many opportunities for career growth.

 4. When can you start?